mikeskitt/esp8266-fastled-dedicated-webserver/README.md

-FastLED + ESP8266 Web Server
+FastLED + ESP8266 + Dedicated Web Server
 =========

 Control an addressable LED strip with an ESP8266 via a web browser or infrared remote control.